Akros · Accuracy

 How we run the benchmark

-Only measured rows with image provenance and attached Akros estimates can be published here.
-We refuse to scrub failed rows from a published run.
-If a release regresses accuracy, the next row should make it visible before we tell ourselves it is fine.
+Results go into a public Postgres table read by this page.
+We refuse to scrub failed runs.
+If a release regresses accuracy, the next week’s row makes it visible to you before we tell ourselves it’s fine.

 Full methodology — dataset licence, exclusion rules, confidence intervals, vendor comparison limits — lives at akros.life/accuracy/methodology.